-CLS 662: Case Analysis and Prescribing II.
-(2 credit hours)
+CLS 661/662/665: Case Analysis and Prescribing I/II/III.
+(2 credit hours/2 credit hours)

 Two lecture hours per week.
-This course is designed to enable the student to confidently work-up, analyze and manage clinical cases.
+This course is designed to support the student's clinical decision making from the classroom to the clinic.
+Integration and application of knowledge is stressed in the formulation of a clinical diagnosis and management.
 The use of scientific principles and epidemiology to review patient history, and the formulation and testing of hypotheses to arrive at a clinical diagnosis and management is stressed.
 Students are taught the art and science of prescribing lenses and prisms for ametropias, presbyopia and binocular anomalies.
 Emphasis is placed on consideration of occupational, avocational and safety factors in determining a treatment and management plan.